Table of Contents

 Polysynaptic withdrawal reflex

 The withdrawal reflex is a protective reflex.
-Nociceptors trigger a sensory impulse in the nerves whose excitation travels to various levels of the spinal cord.
+Nociceptors trigger a sensory impulse in the nerves causing an excitation that travels to various levels of the spinal cord.
 The sensory neuron then synapses with interneurons that connect to motor neurons.
 Some of these send motor impulses to the flexors to allow withdrawal.

 - Cremasteric reflex